 Narrow Product Lines

 Another problem that persists in decentralized organizations is narrow product lines.
-Any business with narrow product lines would never be able to take advantage of the decentralization.
+Any business with narrow product lines would never be able to take advantage of decentralization.

 General Decentralization Organization Example